JisangKang/-Radar_Tracking/README.md

  * **weight** = weight for Current-Weighted moving average

+ ---
+ ---
 ## 2. Radar Tracking ver.2

  Radar Tracking version 2 is composed of two parts.
- First part: the point data from radar is filtered by Moving average filtering..
+ First part: the point data from radar is filtered by Moving average filtering.
  Because radar get the point data randomly from object, the position from radar has noise and radar error.
  Therefore we need filtering.
  Second part: velocity is obtained from filtered position.